whatwg/html/FAQ.md

 The HTML Standard is available in two forms: [single-page](https://html.spec.whatwg.org/) (_very large_) and [multi-page](https://html.spec.whatwg.org/multipage/).

-The WHATWG [also works on other standards](https://spec.whatwg.org/), such as the DOM, URL, and XMLHttpRequest standards.
+The WHATWG [also works on other standards](https://spec.whatwg.org/), such as the DOM, Encoding, URL, Fetch, and XMLHttpRequest standards.

 The W3C publishes some forked versions of these specifications.
 We have requested that they stop publishing these but they have refused.
 They copy most of our fixes into their forks, but their forks are usually weeks to months behind.
 They also make intentional changes, and sometimes even unintentional changes, to their versions.
 We highly recommend not paying any attention to the W3C forks of WHATWG standards.